eduardogott/HyperBot-Java/README.md

 #### Windows
 Run it using executing run.bat or running `mvn exec:java -e` on cmd.
 > [!NOTE]
-> if you want the log messages to be color coded in the console, you have to run it with `-DLOG4J_SKIP_JANSI=false`!
+> If you want the log messages to be color coded in the console, you might need to run it with `-DLOG4J_SKIP_JANSI=false`!
 #### Linux/macOS/WSL
 ~~Run it using executing run.sh or running `mvn exec:java -e` on terminal.~~